-- Fly cheapest days: Save money year-round by flying Tuesdays, Wednesdays and Saturdays; these are generally cheaper days to fly within the U.S. For cheaper international travel, weekdays are usually cheaper than weekends.
+- Fly cheapest days: Save money year-round by flying Tuesdays, Wednesdays and Saturdays for U.S. travel.
+For international flights, weekdays are usually cheaper than weekends.

 No matter when you fly, these tips will lower your costs.

 Take time to compare: Don’t buy a ticket just because someone says it’s cheap!
-Go to an airfare comparison search site so you’ll know if it’s the best deal.
+Go to an airfare comparison search site so you’ll know for certain if it’s the best deal.
 Or not.
-When checking U.S. domestic fares, be sure to look at Southwest’s website, too; it’s the only airline that doesn’t share fare data with comparison sites.
+When checking U.S. domestic fares, be sure to look at Southwest’s website, too, because it’s the only airline that doesn’t share fare data with comparison sites.

 Fly cheaper routes: We all like nonstop flights because they’re convenient but always compare fares for nonstops and connecting flights because routes that include a stop can be up to 50% cheaper.
-Not always, but often, so check it out.
-You don’t want to overlook this potential windfall.
+Not always, but often, so be sure to check.
+Don’t overlook this potential windfall.

-Look out for bag fees: Some airlines charge for checked-bags, some airlines charge for all bags, all airlines charge extra for oversize and overweight bags.
-Bottom line: Using a carry-on and packing light will often save you money.
+Look out for bag fees: Some airlines charge for checked-bags, some airlines charge for all bags, and all airlines charge for oversize and overweight bags.
+Bottom line: Using a carry-on and packing light will generally save you money.